Former Trump Press Secretary Sarah Huckabee Sanders Reportedly Announcing Gubernatorial Run

 After Sanders' resignation was announced in June of 2019, Trump praised the efforts of the lifelong Republican while imploring her to consider a gubernatorial run in the future.

-Her time in the Trump Administration was not without controversy, however.
-She came under fire in 2017 for claiming that “countless” members of the FBI offered their thanks for the president’s firing of then-FBI Director James Comey.
-She later confessed to Robert Mueller’s that the comment was “not based on anything” during the Special Counsel’s Russia Investigation.
+Her time in the Trump administration was not without controversy, however.
+She came under fire in 2017 for claiming that "countless" members of the FBI offered their thanks for the president's firing of then-FBI Director James Comey.
+She later confessed to Robert Mueller's team that the comment was "not based on anything" during the Special Counsel's Russia Investigation.
 Sanders was also criticized for the infrequent nature of her press briefings.

-More recently, she drew criticism following a 2019 Democratic Presidential Primary Debate when she made fun of then-candidate Joe Biden’s stutter.
+More recently, she drew criticism following a 2019 Democratic presidential primary debate when she made fun of then-candidate Joe Biden's stutter.
 Following an intense backlash, she was forced to issue an apology.

-Nevertheless, Sanders was a key figure for much of Trump’s administration and the nation’s former top executive had a strong performance in Arkansas during the 2020 general election, capturing better than 62 percent of the popular vote there.
+Nevertheless, Sanders was a key figure for much of Trump's administration.
+The nation's former top executive had a strong performance in Arkansas during the 2020 general election, capturing better than 62 percent of the popular vote there.

 She's also the daughter of Mike Huckabee, who served as the state's 44th governor from 1996 to 2007.
 In 2005, Governing magazine honored him as one of its Public Officials of the Year.
 He went on to become a candidate for the GOP's presidential nomination in both 2008 and 2016 before transitioning to political commentary.